Tool & Equipment Safety · 2–5 min toolbox talk

 Safety Reminders

-- Inspect ladders before every use.
+- Inspect ladders before each use.

 Ask the Crew